If your landlord wants you to leave

 |Length of tenancy||Notice that the landlord must give|

-|Less than 6 months||4 weeks (28 days)|
+|Less than 6 months||90 days|

-|6 months or longer but less than 1 year||5 weeks (35 days)|
+|6 months or longer but less than 1 year||152 days|

-|1 year or longer but less than 2 years||6 weeks (42 days)|
+|1 year or longer but less than 7 years||180 days|

-|7 years or longer but less than 8 years||28 weeks (196 days)|
+|7 years or longer but less than 8 years||196 days|

 Exceptions to required notice periods

-However, if your behaviour is seriously anti-social or threatens the fabric of the property, the landlord only needs to give you 7 days’ notice.
+However, if your behaviour is seriously anti-social or threatens the fabric of the property, the landlord only needs to give you 7 days’ notice and does not have to give you a warning notice.
 Section 17 (1) (a) and (b) of the 2004 Act sets out the type of seriously anti-social behaviour for which a 7-day notice may be allowed.

 If your landlord cuts off water, gas or electricity, you may be able to take legal action to restore the supply.
-In either case, you should get legal advice and assistance before you proceed.
-Your landlord cannot remove your possessions from your home while your tenancy is still in existence (though after a tenancy has ended, a landlord is under no legal obligation to store or maintain belongings).
+In either case, you should get legal advice before you proceed.
+Your landlord cannot remove your possessions from your home while your tenancy is still in existence (though after a tenancy has ended, a landlord is under no legal obligation to store or look after you belongings).

 If your landlord is going to refer a dispute to the RTB, you should get advice about your situation from Threshold or a solicitor.
-The Free Legal Advice Centres (FLAC) operates a network of legal advice clinics throughout the State.
+The Free Legal Advice Centres (FLAC) operates a network of legal advice clinics throughout Ireland.
 These clinics are confidential, free of charge and open to all.
 Contact your nearest Citizens Information Centre for information on FLAC services in your area.
 FLAC also runs an information and referral line during office hours for basic legal information.